 ABOUT TEMESCAL STREET CINEMA

 Suzanne L’Heureux is an Oakland based artist and educator.
 She received her Masters in Art History at American University in Washington, DC and currently teaches art history at the Academy of Art University, San Francisco.
 Suzanne embraces time based, impermanent and performative art practices, especially those that engage communities in dynamic ways.
-She is a founder of Temescal Street Cinema, which she views as an ongoing exercise in social art practice.
+She is a founder of Temescal Street Cinema and also directs Interface Gallery, an alternative art space in North Oakland.

 Elizabeth Bernstein is co-director of Royal NoneSuch Gallery, and an artist and educator who lives in Oakland, CA. She grew up in New York City and attended the University of Michigan as an undergraduate, and then went on to receive her M.F.A. from the San Francisco Art Institute in 2007.
 In addition to co-directing the Royal NoneSuch Gallery, she is the Art Coordinator at Boys & Girl’s Club in San Francisco.
 She is a photographer whose work examines the visual language of our daily lives, and how it communicates our complex emotional and psychological landscape.
 Elizabeth has shown her work on the East Coast and in San Francisco.
 Recent exhibitions include Swarm Gallery in Oakland, Five Points Arthouse in San Francisco, and Attleboro Arts Museum in Attleboro, MA.